bowejg/VX752KKBDB/juan-kimo.md

 Juan Kimo: sorry, my helper.

 Jack Bowen: Very nice.
 Um, what?
-What's the sort of typical trigger PTSD, like do you will meet, so you kind of crack it open that they've written?
+What's the sort of typical trigger for you to use Genie?, like what makes you kind of crack it open and put a paper in?

 Juan Kimo: Yeah.
 And so it was perfect timing for that project on that particular therapeutic, you know, I needed to do some work on it.
 So that was the first thing I thought of, you know, the beta was just released by you guys.
 And I go, Oh, that's perfect.
 Additionally, I have to do some diligence on a particular company.
 So I'll be doing that through that similar workflow.